niteshbalusu11/BOS-Commands-Document/README.md

 - Flags:
   - `port`: Starts lisening on a specified port
+  - `minutes`: Enter time in minutes the credentials are valid for.
+(Default: 10, Max: 60).
+  - `nospend`: Generates a nospend macaroon credentials.
   - `remote`: Enter a URL to generate a connection code for a remotegate way that expires at a specific time.
   <br></br>
   <br></br>